 Walking and Talking

 Goldie and I are walking slowly around the block.
 I mean, very slowly.
 The poor old girl just limps and gimps along, stopping every few steps to smell, which I think means she is catching her breath, because she never had to stop and smell so much before.
-We approach a gang-member looking guy leaning against his fence.
-Tattoos on his neck, white t-shirt, black slacks, the usual.

 He also has the shiny-eyed, blown-out-pupil look of someone who has a head full of chemicals not found in nature.